17” Studio Display

 This unit was purchased from the original owner, and is in excellent condition.
 It’s complete with all the original packaging, foam bag, and documentation.

-When I acquired the display I disassembled it and removed the rear outer housing and CRT shield for cleaning, and I also polished the case using acrylic polish, which greatly enhanced its appearance.
+At the time I acquired the display I disassembled it to clean out the inside of the housing and polish the case using acrylic polish, which greatly enhanced its appearance.

 Packaging